prezi/fail/README.md

 ## Configuring

-At startup the file `~/.fail.properties` is loaded as a properties file.
+At startup the file a properties file is optionally loaded.
 The precedence for configuration values (which are all system properties) looks like this (higher overrides lower):

  - command line options
  - `-D` via `JAVA_OPTS`
- - `~/.fail.properties`
+ - properties file
  - Default values hard-coded in `fail`

+ The properties file to load, if it exists:
+  - the path defined in the system property `fail.propertiesFile`, or if that isn't set:
+  - in the CLI `~/.fail.properties`
+  - in the server `/etc/prezi/fail-api/fail-api.properties`

 ### Full list of supported configuration options for the client